sgmurphy/wordpress-plugins/starbox/readme.txt

 16. Author Box with Drop-Down Theme

 == Changelog ==
+= 3.5.1 =
+* Update compatibility with WP 6.5
+* Fixed PHP error when $post is not found

 = 3.5.0 =
 * Update security on User setting
 * Fixed Small Bugs